 The show’s stars arrive in Vermont by train looking forward to a wonderful snow-filled Christmas scene.
 But when they arrive, there’s not a snowflake to be found.
-(This could have been filmed here in Vermont right now!)
-When create specific expectations, we can be blinded to the beauty, richness and uniqueness of what life actually offers us.
+(This could have been filmed here in Vermont last year!)
+When we create specific expectations, we can be blinded to the beauty, richness and uniqueness of what life actually offers us.
 The key to happiness lays in appreciating what’s being offered, rather than lamenting what’s missing.

 Don’t believe your thoughts and resolve your concerns with honest and open dialogue

 One of the main romances in the story is between Bob and Betty (Rosemary Clooney).
 After a rocky start to their relationship, they seem to be falling in love.
 But Betty hears some second-hand information that makes her suspicious of Bob and causes her to doubt his integrity.
 She gets caught up in her thoughts and responds to her feelings.
 There are some lessons here in handling problems in relationships.
 If you have a problem with somebody, go to them directly with your concerns.

 As it turns out, Betty misinterpreted the information she had been given.
 She could have caused a lot less grief if she had simply approached Bob and asked him whether her understanding was true or not.
 Instead she slipped out at night, abandoned Bob and the show, and left for New York, leaving behind a cryptic note.
 In many cases, when we have problems or difficulties with someone, we avoid discussing it with them directly.
 Instead, we may talk to third parties who generally aren’t in any position to actually solve the problem.
 When Bob follows Betty to New York to ask her what’s wrong, she still refuses to have an open, honest conversation with him.
 This relationship is a lesson in conflict resolution by showing us what not to do.

 Have fun and don’t be afraid to make a fool of yourself doing it!